geelen/npx-import/README.md

 This gives the user a chance to see their mistake and prevent being hacked to bits.

-### But hang on, you're never prompting the user to confirm!?
+### 😠 But hang on, you're never prompting the user to confirm!

 Ah yes, that seems to go against the previous point.
 But `npx-import` isn't being triggered from a potentially clumsy human on a keyboard, it's running inside some source code you've (by definition) already authorised to run on your machine.

 `npx-import` is an alternative to publishing these as normal dependencies of your project and having your users download them at install time.
 Users aren't prompted to approve every transitive dependency of the things they install/run, so `npx-import` doesn't either.

-### What if the user has already installed the dependency somewhere?
+### 🧐 What if the user has already installed the dependency somewhere?

 Then `npxImport` short-circuits, returning the local version without logging anything out.
 This is what the user is instructed to do to "skip this step in future".
 In other words, `npxImport()` first tries to call your native `import()`, and only does anything if that fails.

 Note that this also works for multiple dependencies, `npxImport(['pkg-a', 'pkg-b', 'pkg-c'])` will only fetch & install those that are missing.

-### What about multiple projects?
+### 😵‍💫 What about multiple projects?
 Won't you get conflicting versions?

 As it turns out, no!
 While I wasn't paying attention, `npx` got really smart!
 To understand why, we need to look at how `npx` works: